We Are Not Alone (2022 film): Production

 Commissioned in November 2021, filming took place in Castlegate, Clitheroe in December 2021, with the casting released later that month.

 It was confirmed in October 2022, that, for creators Rickard and Willbond, the film is effectively a pilot for a potential further run of episodes.
 Some ideas for the programme had to be shelved when the pitch for the show "changed from a conventional sitcom pilot to a feature-length special", but are "sitting ready" in case of a series order.

 The creators were "keen" for prosthetics to be used in terms of what would be applied to actors to engender an alien appearance, as they "knew that world and knew what you could and couldn't get away with," according to Rickard, who employs a "similarly elaborate get-up" for his character on Ghosts, which he co-writes, along with Willbond.
 He then added that prosthetic usage means that "there's so much you can still see, you capture the performance, which is obviously so important in comedy," although how it would look on-screen was an initial concern during filming.

+In June 2023, it was confirmed that UKTV had passed on ordering a full series from the pilot film.

 International broadcast

 The film was distributed internationally by BBC Studios.
-It was released in the United States via streaming platform The Roku Channel on January 27, 2023, with a trailer released on multiple social media platforms two weeks prior.
+It was released in the United States via streaming platform The Roku Channel on 27 January 2023, with a trailer released on multiple social media platforms two weeks prior.
 The film was made available in New Zealand on streaming platform TVNZ+, but split into three parts.